(I've Had) The Time of My Life: History

 The movie's writer, Eleanor Bergstein, wanted a famous 1960s singer to perform it to blend then-contemporary musical elements with the aesthetics of the period.
 The song was initially intended for Donna Summer and Joe Esposito, but Summer turned it down because she did not like the title of the film.
 Afterwards, producer Michael Lloyd approached Richie, Daryl Hall of Hall & Oates and singer-songwriter Kim Carnes to perform; they declined as well.
 Meanwhile, Bill Medley of the Righteous Brothers was approached by Jimmy Ienner repeatedly over two months to do the recording, but he also turned it down because his daughter McKenna was due to be born, and he had promised his wife he would be there.
 He was also concerned about appearing in another song that would flop (as had happened with "Loving on Borrowed Time" with Gladys Knight, from the soundtrack for Cobra) and also thought the film's title was "like a bad porno movie".

 Ienner then approached Jennifer Warnes, who had released a cover of Leonard Cohen songs the previous year.
 She initially expressed reluctance upon hearing Previte's demo but was persuaded (because of Ienner offering a large sum of money) by her then-boyfriend to take the offer, on the condition that she could sing it with Medley, whom she admired.
 As a result, after the birth of his daughter, Medley was approached again, this time with Warnes' offer.
 Medley then agreed to record the track.
 Stephen Holden of The New York Times compared the duo of Medley and Warnes to the lead characters' romance in Dirty Dancing, for a "blend of the earthy and the pristine".

 To give emotional depth to the song, Warnes had a video playback machine and footage of the final scene brought in to synchronize her singing with the movie's ending scene, particularly "the lift".
 After completing the main vocals, Medley and Warnes were asked by Lloyd to add additional harmonies and flourishes for the song.
 The song was completed in around one hour.
 The resulting mix was described as a "Righteous Brothers-type song" by DeNicola.

 The song was originally released on July 10, 1987; it was intended to be released alongside the film, but the film's producer Vestron Pictures had moved the American release date to August without notifying RCA Records.
 Ienner quickly edited the song from the original 6:46 to 4:50 for radio airplay.
 Initially, radio stations were reluctant to add the song before the release of Dirty Dancing.
 With the release of the film it became a worldwide hit and is one of the most frequently played songs on radio.

 Music video

 A music video was produced for this song in October 1987.
-The video features several couples dancing like in the movie, and it also featured clips from it.
+The video features Medley and Warnes along with several couples dancing like in the movie, and it also featured clips from it.